itteco/iframely/docs/API.md

         "url": "http://coub.com/view/2pc24rpb",

-		// rel use cases and html code for primary variant of embed, "rel": ["player", "ssl"], // check it for `autoplay` if you request it "html": "<div ... </div>"
+		// rel use cases and html code for primary variant of embed, "rel": ["player", "ssl"], // check for `autoplay` if you request it "html": "<div ... </div>"

         // meta object with attribution semantics